demarijm/tristate-checkbox/README.md

 # tristate-checkbox

 No longer Updated
   - Unfortunately this repository hasn't been updated in years, in order to use it, several security threats have to be solved.
+I've outlined below how to solve them

 How to update
   - Update all of the dependencies once they are downloaded using these commands in a bash script